mdingena/att-client/docs/Config.md

 - Defaults to 10 minutes.

 This option configures how long a server with an idle console connection is to be considered "online".
 When this timeout expires, the console connection will be closed.

+## `Config.serverConnectionRecoveryDelay`

+- `<number>` Time in milliseconds.
+- Defaults to 10 seconds.

+This option configures how long to wait after a server console connection closed unexpectedly before recovering the connection.

 ## `Config.tokenUrl`